* U.S. gold futures hit lowest in 15 months

 By Clara Denina and Jan Harvey

 Gold hit a low of $1,493.35.
-The metal was heading for a 5.3 percent decline this week, its third such drop in a row and biggest since December 2011.
-Gold is now some 22 percent below the record peak hit in September 2011 at $1,920.30.
+The metal was heading for a 4.9 percent decline this week, its third such drop in a row and the biggest since December 2011.
+It was down some 22 percent below the record peak hit in September 2011 at $1,920.30.

-Precious metals sold off across the board with silver the biggest faller, down 5.1 percent.
+Precious metals sold off across the board, with silver the biggest faller, down 4.5 percent.
 Other commodities also came under pressure, with Brent crude oil hitting an eight-month low.

-A European Commission assessment of what Cyprus needs to do as part of its European Union/International Monetary Fund bailout showed earlier this week it is set to sell its excess gold reserves to raise around 400 million euros ($525 million).
+A European Commission assessment of what Cyprus needs to do as part of its European Union/International Monetary Fund bailout earlier this week showed it was set to sell gold reserves to raise around 400 million euros ($525 million).

-While Cyprus' gold sale in itself is small, heavily indebted euro zone nations such as Italy and Portugal could find themselves under increasing pressure to put their bullion reserves to work as a result of its plan.
+While Cyprus' gold sale in itself is small, heavily indebted euro zone nations such as Italy and Portugal could also find themselves under increasing pressure to put their bullion reserves to work.

 LONG-TERM TREND SUPPORT BREACHED